vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Insurance/Description.md

 ## Customer Analysis

 Below is a Python script that uses the generated DataFrame to perform data analysis and summarize customer attributes.
 It also includes clustering based on the Customer Lifetime Value (CLTV) score, which was calculated during the time series generation.
-The script uses pandas, seaborn for visualization, and scikit-learn for clustering.

 ### Python Code: Data Analysis and Clustering